-“Ellsworth AFB – 89th ATKS MQ-9 Reaper” vintage style military aviation art by – Squadron Posters!
+“Ellsworth AFB – 89th ATKS MQ-9 Reaper” vintage style military aviation canvas art by – Squadron Posters!

 The squadron was demobilized in May 19, 1919.
 Then was consolidated in the mid 1930s with the 89th Observation Squadron as the 89th Reconnaissance Squadron but remained inactive until 1940, when it was attached to the 17th Bombardment Group at March Field, CA and equipped with medium bombers.
 From 1940 to 1942 the unit participated in anti-submarine patrols of the coast of Oregon, Washington, and eventually the Gulf Coast.
 In 1942 four 89th crews took part in the famous “Doolittle Raid” against Tokyo.
 The 89th RS was re-designated the 432d Bombardment Squadron.
 The squadron moved to the Mediterranean Theater of Operations and participated in combat until 1945, earning two Distinguished Unit Citations and the French Croix de Guerre with Palm before returning to the United States in late 1945 and being deactivated.